mkchahal/JavaScript30/README.md

 New Things I learnt:
 * Keydown Event
 * Audio Files in the website
-* Data attrivutes in the tags
+* Data attributes in the tags

+Look Up:
+- [ ] 'this' in arrow function vs. the traditional function. 🧐